visionmedia/expresso/docs/index.md

 which is then used to perform several assertions on the response with the following properties:

-  - _body_ assert response body
+  - _body_ assert response body (regexp or string)
   - _status_ assert response status code
-  - _header_ assert that all given headers match (unspecified are ignored)
+  - _header_ assert that all given headers match (unspecified are ignored, use a regexp or string)

 When providing _res_ you may then also pass a callback function as the fourth argument for additional assertions.